-- 1. fill out (at the end of the year wherein BIOL 121, BIOL 122, CHEM 121 and CHEM 122 have been completed with a grade of "C" or better) a Departmental Application for Major form and submit this form for approval and acceptance by the Biology Department and the School of Natural Sciences and Mathematics; - have a GPA of 2.5 or better to be accepted into any of the major programs offered by the Department of Biology (Note: Acceptance into a major or minor program is prerequisite to enrollment in courses above BIOL 200); - 3. complete with a grade of "C" or better all Biology, Chemistry, Mathematics, Physics, Computer Science and English courses required for his/her degree;
+1. fill out (at the end of the year wherein BIOL 121, BIOL 122, CHEM 121 and CHEM 122 have been completed with a grade of "C" or better) a Departmental Application for Major form and submit this form for approval and acceptance by the Biology Department and the School of Natural Sciences and Mathematics;

-- 4. successfully complete the General Education Exit Examination, which is to be taken at the end of the sophomore year (minimum of 45 semester credit hours completed); - 5. achieve a passing score on the Departmental Senior Exit Examination determined by the School; - 6. write and present to the School of Natural Sciences and Mathematics a senior research proposal (any student may opt to substitute a senior thesis for the proposal requirement); and - 7. have a 2.0 overall GPA before applying for graduation, at which time he or she should consult with his/her academic adviser and complete an Application for Graduation form by the deadline as indicated in the current academic calendar.
+- have a GPA of 2.5 or better to be accepted into any of the major programs offered by the Department of Biology (Note: Acceptance into a major or minor program is prerequisite to enrollment in courses above BIOL 200); - 3. complete with a grade of "C" or better all Biology, Chemistry, Mathematics, Physics, Computer Science and English courses required for her/his degree; - 4. achieve a passing score on the Departmental Senior Exit Examination determined by the School; - 5. write and present to the School of Natural Sciences and Mathematics a senior research proposal (any student may opt to substitute a senior thesis for the proposal requirement); and - 6. have a 2.0 overall GPA before applying for graduation, at which time he or she should consult with her/his academic advisor and complete an Application for Graduation form by the deadline as indicated in the current academic calendar.